landaudiogo/cc-tutorials-2023/k8s/README.md

   restartPolicy: Always
 ```

-To create our kubernetes resources, we can run:
+Create the k8s resources, and wait for the pod to get into a `Running` status:
 ```bash
 kubectl apply -f persistent_volumes/pv-pvc.yml watch kubectl get pods
 ```

-We will now connect to our pod with:
+Connect to the pod:
 ```bash
 kubectl exec -it postgre-database -- /bin/bash
 ```

-And now to connect to the database server:
+And now to the database server:
 ```bash
 psql -U admin -p psltest -d postgresdb -h localhost -p 5432
 ```